-The Country Park remains open and following government announcements in late June, a number of canal facilities and business will be re-opening as summarised in the table below, all subject to ongoing social distancing and self isolation guidance:
+The Country Park remains open and following government announcements in late June, a number of canal facilities and business have re-opened as summarised in the table below, all subject to ongoing social distancing and self isolation guidance:

 We are asking that social distancing guidelines are followed at all times, staying at least 1m apart from others and 2m when possible, and keeping dogs under control.
 Please do not congregate on the towpath and allow space for others to pass.